Kailash Colony

-Kailash Colony is a residential neighborhood in South Delhi, India.
+Kailash Colony is a residential neighbourhood in South Delhi, India.
 Greater Kailash is extension of this place.

-Neighborhoods
+Neighbourhoods

 Its neighboring areas are Kailash Hills, East of Kailash, Mount Kailash Apartments, Greater Kailash, Lajpat Nagar, Chittaranjan Park and Zamrudpur.
 Kailash Colony is the oldest area in all of these areas.
 The National Institute of Open Schooling (NIOS) had its headquarters in this area.

 The Apollo Spectra Hospital is a multi-specialty hospital situated in the locality.
+The Delhi chief minister Rekha Gupta has also inaugurated the SSB Multi Speciality Hospital in the colony.

+A statue of Bodofa, the father or guardian of the Bodos, was inaugurated by Home Minister Amit Shah in April 2025.
+It was also the home of former Union Minister Arun Jaitley.

 Education

 The following schools are in Kailash Colony: